amaiya/ktrain/README.md

 df.head()
 Text
 Three major risk factors for COVID-19 were sex (male), age (≥60), and severe pneumonia.
-His speciality is medical risk assessments and is 30 years old.
+His speciality is medical risk assessments, and he is 30 years old.
 A total of nine studies including 356 patients were included in this study.

 # AnswerExtractor will create two new columns:  'Risk Factors' and 'Sample Size'